 Welcome Table’s guests sit down to tables set with cloth linens and flowers, china and flatware.
 The meals are substantial, nutritious, delicious and beautiful.
 These are meals that bring together disparate people to break bread and come to know each other.

-In addition to providing food for Welcome Table at Haywood Street Downtown Congregation, HHG CEO Liz Button is a member of the advocacy board with several Asheville restaurant owners, helping share the story to other restaurants in the community.
+In addition to providing food for Welcome Table at Haywood Street Downtown Congregation, HHG Director of Operations Liz Button is a member of the advocacy board with several Asheville restaurant owners, helping share the story to the Asheville food community.

 "Chefs at Welcome Table is a way for Asheville’s restaurant community to dispel the frequently-held notion that those living on the street only deserve handouts and hand-me-downs.
 By our actions and our food, we’re delivering a clear message.
 Regardless of who you are or the circumstances you find yourself in, you deserve the very best.”